-Tina is the Head of Operations at L&G Re.
-Her core responsibilities include improving operational efficiency and management control to enable company deliver at its optimal capacity.
-In addition, she also leads the effort for blockchain application development and reporting digitization and automation at the company.
+Tina's core responsibilities as Chief Operating Officer include improving operational efficiency and management control to enable Legal & General Reinsurance (L&G Re) to deliver at its optimal capacity.
+In addition, Tina also leads our effort for blockchain application development and reporting digitisation and automation.

 Prior to joining L&G Re, Tina was a consulting actuary with Milliman in Chicago.
-She has done extensive work with Variable Annuity products, experiences include liability modelling and analysis in the area of product pricing, in force business valuation and management, dynamic hedging program, and merger & acquisitions.
-She successfully led a number of outsourcing programs utilizing technology and highly streamlined processes to efficiently deliver solution to her clients.
+She has undertaken extensive work with Variable Annuity products and her experience includes liability modelling and analysis in product pricing, in-force business valuation and management, dynamic hedging programmes, and mergers and acquisitions.
+She successfully led a number of outsourcing programmes using technology and highly streamlined processes to deliver efficient client solutions.

-Tina studied Actuarial Science and Computer Science at University of Waterloo, Canada.
-She has an MBA from University of Oxford and is a Fellow of the Society of Actuaries.
+Tina studied Actuarial Science and Computer Science at the University of Waterloo, Canada.
+She has an MBA from the University of Oxford and is a Fellow of the Society of Actuaries.